The public relations mantra of 2017?

 Other useful Google apps for businesses that go without saying include Google maps, where you can add your business free of cost, along with pictures; and Google email, for those who aren’t ready to switch to branded email addresses.

-All a bit too much for you to keep track of?
+Too much for you to keep track of?
 Hire Alexis Chateau PR for all your content marketing needs and leave the headaches to us.